-The correct operation of an instrument may be verified under stable room conditions by comparison with a reference instrument, such as an Assmann psychrometer.
-If the field instrument incorporates an ice detector, the correct operation of this system should be verified.A practical field inspection is most frequently done by means of well-designed aspirated psychrometers and dewpoint s or capacitive hygrometers as working standards.
+The correct operation of an instrument may be verified under stable room conditions by comparison with a reference instrument, such as a standard chilled-mirror hygrometer or an Assmann psychrometer.
+If the field instrument incorporates an ice detector, the correct operation of this system should be verified.

+4.7.6.3 Field calibration

+Regular calibration is required for all humidity instruments in the field.
+Depending on instruments, calibration is done in the field only, in the laboratory only, or alternatively.

+For psychrometers and dewpoint hygrometers that use a temperature detector, calibration can be checked whenever a regular maintenance routine is performed.
+Comparison with a working standard, such as an Assmann psychrometer, should be performed very regularly.

+The use of a standard type of aspirated psychrometer, such as the Assmann, as a working standard has the advantage that its integrity can be verified by comparing the dry- and wet-bulb thermometers, and that adequate aspiration may be expected from a healthy sounding fan.
+The reference instrument should itself be calibrated at an interval appropriate to its type.

+A practical field inspection is most frequently done by means of well-designed aspirated psychrometers and dewpoint measuring instruments or capacitive hygrometers as working standards.
 These specific types of standards must be traceable to the higher levels of standards by careful calibrations.
 Any instrument used as a standard must be individually calibrated for all variables involved in calculating humidity (air temperature, wet-bulb temperature, dewpoint temperature, and so forth).
 Other factors affecting performance, such as airflow, must also be checked.

+Saturated salt solutions can be applied with humidity measuring instruments that require only a small-volume sample.
+A very stable ambient temperature is required and it is difficult to be confident about their use in the field.
+This limitation can be overcome by careful comparison with a working standard above the saturated salt solutions.
+This method can also be applied in the laboratory for humidity measuring instruments used in the field.

+When using salt solutions for control purposes, it should be borne in mind that the nominal humidity value given for the salt solution itself is not traceable to any primary standard.

+Another option is to generate some points of specific humidity using a portable humidity generator at a field and calibrate with a working standard hygrometer.

+4.8 Time constants, Protective filters and Safety

-4..1 Time constants of humidity sensors
+4.8.1 Time constants of humidity sensors

 The specification of the time constant for a humidity sensor implies that the response of the sensor to a step change in humidity is consistent with a known function.
 In general usage, the term refers to the time taken for the sensor to indicate 63.2 % (1/e) of a step change in the measurand (in this case humidity), and assumes that the sensor has a first-order response to changes in the measurand (namely, the rate of change of the measurement is proportional to the difference between the measurement and the measurand).
 It is then possible to predict that 99.3 % of the change will take place after a period of five time constants in duration.